 Day 6: Explore Swakopmund & Walvis Bay

-Today, you'll have the entire day to explore Swakopmund and another picturesque coastal town nearby called Walvis Bay at your own pace.
-Though Walvis Bay doesn't have the same charming German architecture as Swakopmund (thanks to the British occupation) you can find a new waterfront development and great food options, as well as beautiful sand dunes that jut up against the Atlantic.
+Today, you'll have the entire day to explore Swakopmund, and another picturesque coastal town nearby called Walvis Bay at your own pace.
+Though Walvis Bay doesn't have the same charming German architecture as Swakopmund (thanks to the British occupation), you can find a new waterfront development, great food options, and beautiful dunes that jut up against the Atlantic.

-You can also sign up for one of the unique experiences in the area, like the Dolphin Cruise which sets sail from the Walvis Bay Harbour.
-This is ideal for travelers who'd like to get up close to dolphins, as well as Cape fur seals, and flamingo colonies.
+You can also sign up for one of the unique experiences in the area, like the Dolphin Cruise, which sets sail from Walvis Bay Harbour.
+This is ideal for travelers who'd like to get up close to dolphins, as well as Cape fur seals and flamingo colonies.
 In addition, there are more desert day-trip excursions to choose from, like quad biking or dune boarding.

 Day 7: Drive from Swakopmund to Twyfelfontein